LiveLike/livelike-docs/docs/Product Guides/leaderboards.md

 ---
 ## Overview

 Leaderboards allow users to compete and see how they stack up against each other.
-Once a leaderboard has been associated with a <<glossary:Program>>, users who earn [rewards](https://docs.livelike.com/docs/rewards) in that program will have them counted toward their score on that leaderboard.
+Once a leaderboard has been associated with a <Glossary>Program</Glossary>, users who earn [rewards](https://docs.livelike.com/docs/rewards) in that program will have them counted toward their score on that leaderboard.

 A program can have many leaderboards associated, and a leaderboard can be linked with many programs.
 This allows you to better capture your own experience's structure, such as allowing all-time, seasonal, or single-event leaderboards.
 You can even mix and match multiple leaderboards with the same program.